 Predictive analytics and machine learning go mainstream

 Most companies seek to improve their decision-making with better insight.
 Now new research highlights the relevance of deeper analytics: according to TDWI, a majority of corporate analytics departments say they want to increase their predictive analytics and machine learning capabilities.

-Among 109 respondents of TDWI’s 2020 Data and Analytics Survey, a resounding 71% say demand for deeper analytics have increased internally, up from 64% last year.
+Among 109 respondents of TDWI’s 2020 Data and Analytics Survey, a resounding 71% say demand for deeper analytics has increased internally, up from 64% last year.
 Putting this demand into action, about one-third of respondents say they are actively building predictive analytics and machine learning models within their organizations, with at least some projects underway.
-Common use cases for advanced analytics include customer churn, behavior and sentiment analysis, next best action, recommendation engines, targeted marketing/advertising, personalization, customer experience and more.
+Common use cases for advanced analytics include customer churn, behavior and sentiment analysis, next-best action, recommendation engines, targeted marketing/advertising, personalization, customer experience, and more.

 COVID-19 changes everything, including analytics